-TOPWA: Targeted Outreach for Pregnant Women
+Targeted Outreach for Pregnant Women

 TOPWA is an innovative outreach program for pregnant women at risk of HIV, HIV positive and/or pregnant substance abusing women.
-Trained staff work nights and weekends looking for the women in places they frequent – laundromats, bodegas, their neighborhoods and elsewhere.
+Some of these women may not have access to prenatal care.
+Trained staff work traditional and non-traditional hours, looking for women in places they frequent – laundromats, business establishments, housing complexes and elsewhere.
 They engage them, develop trust, and let them know the services that are available to them.

 The goals are to reduce the risk of transmission of HIV/AIDS to newborns, lower the risk of substance exposure to newborn infants, and to reduce endangerment to newborns.
 Since 1999, 100% of babies whose mothers are HIV positive and enrolled in TOPWA – Palm Beach County have tested HIV negative.
 These babies are followed for a minimum of five months to ensure they continue to be healthy.